 Until recently, there were no countries with specific product standards for heat-not-burn products.
-Currently, national standards setting minimum quality and safety requirements for heat-not-burn products have been adopted with defined methods for demonstrating the absence of combustion in Russia, Ukraine, Kazakhstan, the UAE, Egypt, Jordan, and Kyrgyzstan.
-We expect and encourage other governments to consider similar product standards going forward.
+Currently, national standards setting minimum quality and safety requirements for heat-not-burn products have been adopted with defined methods for demonstrating the absence of combustion in several countries; they are mandatory in Egypt, Jordan and the UAE, and voluntary in the U.K., Russia, Ukraine, Kazakhstan, and Kyrgyzstan.
+We expect other governments to consider similar product standards and encourage making them mandatory.